Tight Probability Bounds with Pairwise Independence: Tight upper bound for

 \begin{example} Consider $n=4$ Bernoulli random variables with univariate marginal probabilities: and bivariate probabilities: It can be verified using linear programming that a joint distribution with these given univariate and bivariate probabilities exists.
-The tight upper bound obtained by solving the linear program \eqref{eq:generalprimal} is equal to: Figure \ref{fig:hwknottight} displays the star spanning tree chosen by the \cite{kounias1968} bound and the spanning tree chosen by the \cite{hunter1976} and \cite{worsley1982} bound.
-It is clear that none of these bounds are tight in this instance. \cite{boros2014} also provide randomly generated instances (see Table 1 of Section 4 in their paper) where the \cite{hunter1976} and \cite{worsley1982} bound is not tight, athough it provides the best performance among the upper bounds considered there.
+The tight upper bound obtained by solving the linear program \eqref{eq:generalprimal} is equal to: Figure \ref{fig:hwknottight} displays the star spanning tree chosen by the Kounias \cite{kounias1968} bound and the spanning tree chosen by the Hunter \cite{hunter1976} and Worsley \cite{worsley1982} bound.
+It is clear that none of these bounds are tight in this instance.
+Boros et al. \cite{boros2014} also provide randomly generated instances (see Table 1 of Section 4 in their paper) where the Hunter \cite{hunter1976} and Worsley \cite{worsley1982} bound is not tight, athough it provides the best performance among the upper bounds considered there.